nhathuy113/rspec_boilerplate/README.md

 ## 🔧 Configuration

 ### Environment Variables
-Create a `.env` file for environment-specific configurations:
+For environment-specific configurations, you can create a `.env` file:
 ```bash
 # Database
 DATABASE_URL=sqlite3:db/development.sqlite3